 1. Multiple Formats for Different Audiences

-For a single video, you might export:
+For one video you might export:

-- SRT for the video editor adding subtitles
+- SRT for the editor adding subtitles

-- PDF for stakeholders reviewing the content
+- PDF for stakeholders reviewing

 2. Batch Export